 Photo by jkocan

-Epcot was the first Disney Park where alcohol was served.
-(It’s still not available in the Magic Kingdom.)
-When Epcot opened Disney decided that drinking was part of the experience from around the world and started offering drinks at the restaurants (and in some of the shops).
+EPCOT was the first Disney Park where alcohol was served.
+When EPCOT opened Disney decided that drinking was part of the experience from around the world and started offering drinks at the restaurants (and in some of the shops).

 The events here are world class.
 The shows that happen almost daily at the American Gardens Theater are as good as it gets (and free too).
 Mrs. Mom and I stumbled across one of these concerts years ago.
 It was nothing short of amazing.
 (Check out Dad and Mrs. Mom’s World Showcase musical experience.)